 Police told the newspaper the majority of the jackdaws involved were not "physically damaged," which would contradict the truck driver's account of events.
 Mystery.

-: Kentucky, US
+Where: Kentucky, US

 What: Kentucky wildlife officials say several hundred birds were found dead in the western part of the state.
 The grackles, red wing blackbirds, robins and starlings were found last week.